ImKventis/ImKventis/README.md

 I develop for fun in my freetime and wanting to study computer engineering in the future

-I prefer doing server applications and CLI applications rather than GUI applications because Im bad at desgin
+I prefer doing server applications and CLI applications rather than GUI applications because im bad at desgin

 ## Languages 💻